argosphil/r11/README.md

 * XDA Forum post about the Magisk rooting process: (https://xdaforums.com/t/how-to-root-google-pixel-watch-using-magisk.4592737/preview)

+# Reboot into fastboot

+Hold both buttons for 20 seconds.
+Yes, that long.
+Then hit the top-left and bottom-right edges of the touch screen simultaneously.
+You have a window of about half a second to do so.
+Retry until that works out.

 # Super partition

 Google reimplemented logical volume management (https://source.android.com/docs/core/ota/dynamic_partitions/implement).
 The new implementation appears to reside entirely in first-stage init, and makes it apparently impossible to mount `/system` and `/system_ext` without either: